teracyhq/dev/docs/php_dev_guide.rst

         $ mysql -u root -pteracy;

-    And we should see the following output:
+    And you should see the following output:

     ..  code-block:: bash